 Answer: In TD SYNNEX Public Sector Management accounts, TD SYNNEX Public Sector is responsible for the overall account governance.
 By default we provide customers with an Organizations Administrator policy which has access to all of the services you need to manage your organization.
 The access to the management account we do provide is for the express purpose of managing your organization.
 AWS's guidelines for partners prohibit that level of access to the end user.
 If additional OrgAdmin's are needed or if you require a user with a more restricted set of permissions we would be happy to get those created for you.

 Simply email firstname.lastname@example.org with the following information and we will get the user created for you:

 Mobile Number (used for passing off temporary password)

 Answer: You likely need to establish MFA (multi-factor authentication) on your IAM user.
-DLT has an explicit deny against any call made by a user who is NOT signed in with an MFA token.
+TD SYNNEX Public Sector has an explicit deny against any call made by a user who is NOT signed in with an MFA token.
 Instructions for setting up MFA on this user can be found here (See section Enable a virtual MFA device for your AWS account root user).
 Once you have MFA established on the user log out and back in.
 If you are still experiencing issues please open a support case.

 - How do I get AWS Root account access?

 Answer: AWS Root account credentials may be provided for member/linked accounts.
 We recommend you follow AWS Root Account User Best Practices.

 - What if I have additional AWS account program questions?

 Answer: Should you have additional questions, feel free to contact your TD SYNNEX Public Sector Account Representative or email us at email@example.com.